-For example, the consumption of perfumes and ointments in Rome was so high that Pliny disapproved of the crazy expenses that went from the imperial coffers to enrich Arabia, India and China.
+Since ancient times people have discovered the benefits of adding herbs and oils to their baths.
+For example, the consumption of perfumes and ointments in Rome was so high that Pliny disapproved of the crazy expenses that went from the imperial coffers to enrich Arabia, India, and China.
+And how to forget the legendary Cleopatra, probably the first to bathe in donkey milk.
+To satisfy her beauty bath daily, it is said that she had a stable of 700 donkeys!

-Today it would be impractical and difficult to implement as a plan, but still there is nothing better than a bath to pamper your skin, so we are going to give you some more modern and simple suggestion for a much cheaper but very efficient detox bath: a green tea bath!
+Today it would be impractical and difficult to implement as a plan, but still, there is nothing better than a bath to pamper your skin, so we are going to give you some more modern and simple suggestions for a much cheaper but very efficient detox bath: a green tea bath!
+You can buy a green tea bath bag already prepared, just pure green tea leaves or mixed with chamomile, oats, lavender, and more.
+But why don’t try making your own green tea bath bag?

-In this article we explain the many benefits of a green tea bath and we’ll give a few recipes and ideas to improve your bath experience with creativity.
+In this article, we explain the many benefits of a green tea bath and we’ll give a few recipes and ideas to improve your bath experience with creativity.

 Disclosure: Some of our articles contain affiliate links (as an Amazon affiliate I earn from qualifying purchases).

-Green Tea contains EGCG, Epigallocatechin gallate, catechin with antioxidant and anti-inflammatory properties.
+Green Tea contains EGCG, Epigallocatechin gallate, and catechin with antioxidant and anti-inflammatory properties.
 In particular, a green tea bath can:

-- Reduce skin damage caused by sun exposure
+• Reduce skin damage caused by sun exposure.

-- Prevent oily skin and acne
+• Prevent oily skin and acne.

-- Prevent wrinkle formation
+• Prevent wrinkle formation.

-- Improve skin hydration, moisture
+• Improve skin hydration, and moisture.

-- Improve skin elasticity
+• Improve skin elasticity.

 DIY Green Tea Bath, 3 DetoxRecipes